ArnavU/Project-CRS-Frontend/README.md

 2. npm install
 3. npm run dev

-On localhost://portNo. you will find this web application Running
+On localhost://portNo. you will find this web application running